kzyavuz/kzyavuz/README.md

 INTERN

-🟡 Dnosoft Busness Solutons- Erzurum - 2022
+🟡 Dinosoft Busness Solutons- Erzurum - 2022

 🔵 I took part n a team as an ASP.NET developer and contrbuted to the admn panel development work.
 Ths nternshp was mostly